MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### GetVerifierHeight and VerifierHeight

 `GetVerifierHeight` has a message length of 48 bytes; the Verifier's 48-byte BLS Public Key.
 The expected response is a `VerifierHeight`, containing the height of the specified Verifier. `VerifierHeight` has a message length of 52 bytes; the Verifier's 48-byte BLSPublicKey and the Verifier's 4-byte height.

-### GetAccountHeight and AccountHeight

-`GetAccountHeight` has a message length of 32 bytes; the Account's 32-byte Ed25519 Public Key.
-The expected response is an `AccountHeight`, containing the height of the specified Account. `AccountHeight` has a message length of 36 bytes; the Account's 32-byte Ed25519 Public Key and the 4-byte height.

-### GetHashesAtIndex and HashesAtIndex

-`GetHashesAtIndex` has a message length of 36 bytes; the Account's 32-byte Ed25519 Public Key and 4-byte nonce.
-The expected response is a `HashesAtIndex`, which has a variable message length; the 1-byte amount of hashes included in this message and the 48-byte hashes of every potential Entry at the specified index.
-If there's a confirmed Entry at the specified index, it is the only potential Entry.
-If there are more than 4 Entries at the specified index, the response can only contain the 4 Entries with the most Merit behind them.
-In the case of a tie at the 4th position, the node has discretion over which Entry to send at the 4th position.

 ### SignedElementRequest